-It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Revelations, Stack-Up and Night Creatures.
-Both choreographers (Alvin Ailey for Revelations and Night Creatures, Talley Beatty for Stack-Up) were inspired by the music they chose, because the music had meaning for them.
+It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Revelations, and Are You in Your Feelings?.
+The choreographers (Alvin Ailey for Revelations, and Kyle Abraham for Are You in Your Feelings?) were inspired by the music they chose, because the music had meaning for them.